STORM-IRIT/Plane-Detection-Point-Cloud/README.md

 TODO

 ## TODO
+- output txt files for results
+- add documentations on the file format
 - add documentations on the different programs
-- avoid recomputing intermediate data for figures replication
 - improve documentation of the code
-- output txt files for results